Authentic Punjabi Mango Pickle (With Mustard Oil) - No Sun Required Aam Ka Achar

 - 1/4 cup Mustard seeds (Rai/ Kadugu) , 40 grams approx

 - 3 tablespoons Red Chilli powder , (adjust)

-To begin making the Aam Ka Achaar Recipe (Spicy Raw Mango Pickle), wash the mangoes and dry them completely making sure there is no moisture or dust.
+To begin making the Punjabi Mango Pickle recipe (Aam Ka Achaar Recipe), wash the mangoes and dry them completely making sure there is no moisture or dust.

-In a large bowl, combine the 2 tablespoons salt, turmeric powder and cut mangoes.
-Allow it to marinate overnight or 8 hours until the mangoes release a large quantity of water.
+In a large steel bowl, combine the salt, turmeric powder and cut mangoes.
+Cover, the bowl and allow it to marinate for 1 hour.

 Heat a small pan on medium heat, and roast the coriander seeds until you start smelling the aroma.
 Turn off heat and allow it to cool.
 Once cooled, using a pestle and mortar to coarsely crush the coriander seeds to half.

 Blend the mustard seeds and fenugreek seeds into a coarse powder.
 There is no need to roast the seeds.

 To the marinated mangoes, add the powdered mustard and fenugreek seeds, red chilli powder, fennel seeds, kalonji seeds, and coriander seeds.
 Stir well to combine.